gatsbyjs/gatsby/docs/docs/visual-testing-with-storybook.md

 > Note that if you're running a recent version of `npm` (5.2.0+) you can run the following single command instead: `npx -p @storybook/cli sb init`, which is the recommended method by Storybook.
 This doesn't install the CLI on your machine, thereby ensuring you're always running the latest version of the CLI.

-The `sb init` command boostraps the basic config necessary to run Storybook for a React project.
+The `sb init` command bootstraps the basic config necessary to run Storybook for a React project.
 However, since this is for a Gatsby project, you need to update the default Storybook configuration a bit so that you don't get errors when trying to use Gatsby specific components inside of the stories.

 To update your Storybook config open `.storybook/config.js` and add the following before the `configure` method at the bottom of the file.